SCOPE Act

 HB 18 also known as Securing Children Online Through Parental Empowerment Act or just The SCOPE Act is an American law in Texas.
 The law requires internet platforms to verify the age of a parent or guardian of accounts if they are signed in as under 18.
-It also requires parental consent before collecting the data on minors under 18 years of age.
-Which is an increase from the age set at the federal level under COPPA which is 13.
+It also requires parental consent before collecting the data on minors under 18 years of age, which is an increase from the age set at the federal level under COPPA of 13.
 It also requires platforms to block and filter if the content promotes suicide, self-harm, eating disorders, substance abuse, stalking, bullying, or harassment, or grooming.

 Lawsuit against the act

 CCIA & NetChoice v.
 Paxton

 On July 30, 2024, The trade associations The Computer and Communications Industry Association and NetChoice filed a lawsuit against Texas Attorney General Ken Paxton to the to block enforcement of the law to The Western District Court of Texas.
-Judge Robert Pitman on August 30, 2024, blocked the block and filtering content requirements of the law.
-However, let the rest of the law take effect as the Plaintiffs didn't show evidence that the other parts of the law were unconstitutional.
+Judge Robert Pitman on August 30, 2024, blocked the block and filtering content requirements of the law as it violated the platforms' immunity to such user content under Section 230 of federal law.
+However, let the rest of the law take effect as the Plaintiffs did not show evidence that the other parts of the law were unconstitutional.
+The Fifth Circuit upheld the injunction in July 2026 on a 2-1 split decision.